Gliese 367: Characteristics

-Gliese 367's age is unclear.
-Modelling using stellar isochrones gives a young age of less than 60 million years old, but its orbit around the Milky Way is highly eccentric, unusual for a young star.
-It may have been forced into such an orbit via a gravitational encounter.
+Nomenclature

+The designation Gliese 367 comes from the Gliese Catalogue of Nearby Stars.
+This was the 367th star listed in the first edition of the catalogue.

+In August 2022, this planetary system was included among 20 systems to be named by the third NameExoWorlds project.
+The approved names, proposed by a team from Chile, were announced in June 2023.
+Gliese 367 is named Añañuca and its innermost planet is named Tahay, after names for the endemic Chilean wildflowers Phycella cyrtanthoides and Calydorea xiphioides.

 Planetary system

 The star Gliese 367 was observed by TESS in February-March 2019, leading to its designation as an object of interest, and by January 2021 additional radial velocity data suggested the existence of a short-period planet, albeit with low certainty.
 The planet's existence was confirmed by both ground-based and satellite-based transit photometry data by December 2021.

-Gliese 367 b takes just 7.7 hours to orbit its star, one of the shortest orbits of any planet.
+Gliese 367 b is a close-orbiting sub-Earth that takes just 7.7 hours to orbit its star, one of the shortest orbits of any planet.
 Due to its close orbit, the exoplanet gets bombarded with radiation over 500 times what Earth receives from the Sun.
 Dayside temperatures on GJ 367b are around 1,500 C. Due to its close orbit, it most likely is tidally locked.
 The atmosphere of Gliese 367 b, due to the extreme temperatures, would have boiled away along with signs of life.
 The core of GJ 367b is likely composed of iron and nickel, making its core similar to Mercury's core.
 The core of GJ 367b is extremely dense, making up most of the planet's mass.